schoto/THM-Network-Services/NFS SMTP MySQL.md

 SMTP stands for "Simple Mail Transfer Protocol".
 It is utilised to handle the sending of emails.
 In order to support email services, a protocol pair is required, comprising of SMTP and POP/IMAP.
 Together they allow the user to send outgoing mail and retrieve incoming mail, respectively.

+The SMTP server performs three basic functions:

+- It verifies who is sending emails through the SMTP server.

+- It sends the outgoing mail

+- If the outgoing mail can't be delivered it sends the message back to the sender